13 Examples On How To Get More Reviews For Your App in 2025

 10. Prioritize users with bad experiences

-Turn power users into product champions
+The best tool to turn power users into product champions

-FAQ on how to ask for user reviews
+FAQs on how to ask for user reviews

 How do you politely ask someone to write a review?